AvivKermann/spotipy.nvim/README.md

 ```

 ### Statusline
-You can display what's currently playing on your statusline.
+You can display what's currently playing on your status bar.
 The example below shows how to show it on [lualine](https://github.com/nvim-lualine/lualine.nvim),
 although the configuration should be quite similar on other statusline plugins:
 ```lua
 local status = require"spotipy.nvim".status